jgithubj2022/manga-tracker/README.md

 * The system should load and display manga listings within an acceptable response time for a small dataset.
 * prepare statements when connecting to prevent sql injection
 * friendly layout,with clear labeling, (inspired layout by my anime list in colorscheme and font)
+* Sliding css applied view of manga in database
+* Background image of my chosen favorite manga (JJK)
+* friendly gui with sidebar that scales to upper screen for mobile(haven't tested yet..)

 ### Functional Requirements